Keeping Your Strawberry Haul Light: Simple and Clean Strawberry Recipes.

 Strawberry and PB French Toast.
 Is your mouth watering?
 This is perfect for a mid-day snack or breakfast.
 I would use a low cal PB alternative like PB2 and Trader Joe's 45 calorie low carb, high fiber tortilla.

 Strawberry Frozen Yogurt: I always wonder why people go crazy over traditional banana whip.
-No protein, little fiber and not too mention, bananas are very caloric (2 fruit servings in just 1 peel).
+No protein and little fiber.
 This recipe fills the missing protein quota by using non fat Greek yogurt as a guilt free base.

 Spinach, Strawberry and Quinoa Salad: Talk about the perfect packed lunch.
 This salad can be prepped the night before and ready for the office in the am.
 The whole grain quinoa serves as the meatless protein alternative while the spinach and fruit pack in the ultimate vitamin combo.
 It may be too pretty to eat!